MatasKvn/old-JavaFX/README.md

-# This repository contains small JavaFX projects I have done
+# This repository contains small JavaFX projects I have created.